 When it comes to managing a business in the hospitality industry, your ultimate goal should be to increase the number of reviews and boost positive ratings.
 The most important travel review sites, in order of number of reviews are:

-TripAdvisor is the world's largest travel site.
-463 million travelers visit TripAdvisor every month.
 There are more than 860 million reviews and opinions across greater than 8.7 million accommodations, restaurants, and attractions.

-96% of TripAdvisor users consider reading reviews important when planning trips and booking hotels.
 83% of TripAdvisor users will “usually” or “always” reference reviews before deciding to book a hotel.

 TripAdvisor also enjoys an enviable place on Page 1 of Google for almost every hotel in the world.
-It's a great place to be if your hotel enjoys 4-star and 5-star reviews from happy travelers.
-There is no place to hide if you have a poor rating and negative reviews.

 TripAdvisor does not allow the removal of negative reviews, but business owners and social media managers can make a Management Response, which we recommend as a public way to acknowledge positive reviews, respond to negative reviews and connect with current and future guests.